victorpengmx/tp/docs/UserGuide.md

 #### Sharing a company details: `shareCompany`

 The `shareCompany` command allows you to share a company's details with another person.
 This command is particularly useful for sharing companies you have stored.
+Since notes are personal to each user, shareCompany does not include the sharing of notes.
 To share a company's details, follow the command format below:

 ```
 shareCompany INDEX